ben-rogerson/twin.macro/README.md

 ## Roadmap

+- [ ] While in dev, remove requirement to restart server after changing tailwind.config.js
-- [ ] Add further support for plugins
-- [ ] Complete dev functions (production mode only at the moment)
+- [ ] Add further plugin support (addUtilities at the moment)
-- [ ] Add media query helpers
-- [ ] Improve vanilla css syntax alongside `tw` macro
 - [ ] Support the `container` class

 Have an idea for a killer feature?
-Please [open an issue](https://github.com/ben-rogerson/twin.macro/issues), I'd love to hear from you.
+Feel free to [open an issue](https://github.com/ben-rogerson/twin.macro/issues).

 ## Resources